artbrock/ALC_Starter_Kit/communication_&_promotion/marketing_campaigns_&_outreach.md

 Make sure your ads link to a landing page with content directly relevant to what your ad said (see below for more info).
 If you are starting an ALC in an area with more affordable rates, and are a member of the network, check with us to see if we may have some adwords funding from Google.org available for you.

 **Facebook Advertising**: Facebook provides a couple of approaches.
 You can “boost posts” on your pages, like announcements for events.
 Or you can display ads which can target people with very specific demographics (e.g. single professional mothers between the ages of 35 and 45 with interests in X, Y, or Z).
 If you’re really clear about who you want to target, Facebook can be a great way of reaching those very specific people.
 Make sure your ads link to a landing page with content directly relevant to what your ad said (see below for more info).
+{% aside "callout", "tip" %}

-**Important Note about Landing Pages**: If you post an ad about “No More Homework” or “Makerspace School” or “Adventure Schooling” then you better be sure that the page they end up on actually talks about the thing you were advertising.
+**About Landing Pages**: If you post an ad about “No More Homework” or “Makerspace School” or “Adventure Schooling” then you better be sure that the page they end up on actually talks about the thing you were advertising.
 This “Landing Page” is almost a requirement for Google Ads and highly recommended for any ad.
 Have a few paragraphs of text which specifically addresses the issue they came for, maybe a video about the school, and then general information, and then a call to action (like apply to our school, RSVP for this event, or at least sign up for our newsletter).
 Your ad investment will be wasted if a visitor feels like you are not about the thing they came there for.
 Use landing pages!
+{% endaside %}
 **Track of Leads and Conversions**: Use your prospect tracking tools to help you keep track of where leads came from, and how far those leads make it through your enrollment process.
 Do you get web visitors, but no RSVPs for events?
 Do they RSVP for an event and never come?
 Do they come and find out it’s a bad fit and never apply?
 This can tell you a lot about where you want to keep putting time, energy and money into generating leads in the future.
+{% aside "cta" %}
 Step 1: Determine your first target audience for marketing outreach, keeping in mind that it may not be reflected in your core group.
+{% endaside %}